What is sex therapy, and who is it for?

-Sexuality, which forms the backbone of a healthy relationship, can turn into a major problem between couples due to various reasons.
-Some individuals experience premature ejaculation, while others may pretend to have an orgasm, creating a deceptive sexual life.
+Sexuality, which forms the backbone of a healthy relationship, can turn into a major problem between couples for various reasons.
+While some individuals experience premature ejaculation, others may build their sexual life on a misleading foundation by pretending to have orgasms.

-All these issues affect not only the relationship but also the physical and mental health of the person.
-At this point, sexual therapy can become a guide and a solution provider for individuals or couples experiencing sexual problems.
+All these problems affect not only the relationship but also the individual’s physical and mental health.
+At this point, sexual therapy can become a guiding and solution-oriented approach for individuals or couples experiencing sexual issues.

-Although some couples try to hide their sexual problems, this only causes the problem to grow and their relationship to reach a deadlock.
+Although some couples tend to hide their sexual problems, this only causes the issue to grow and leads the relationship into a dead end.
 Considering that 4 out of 10 women and 3 out of 10 men experience sexual problems at some point in their lives, the importance of sexual therapy becomes much clearer.

-If couples are experiencing problems in their sexual life and believe it affects their relationship, it is recommended that they seek help from a specialist therapist.
+If couples are experiencing problems in their sexual lives and believe that this is affecting their relationship, it is recommended that they seek help from a professional therapist.

 What is sexual therapy?

-Moreover, sexual therapy is critical not only for a healthy sexual relationship but also for the individual’s mental and physical health.
-Therefore, it is much better to set aside social taboos and personal shyness and confront the problems.
+Moreover, sexual therapy is not only important for a healthy sexual relationship but also plays a critical role in an individual’s mental and physical well-being.
+Therefore, setting aside social taboos and personal shyness and confronting these issues is the right approach.

-What problems can be treated in sexual therapy?
+What problems can be treated with sexual therapy?

-Many people associate their sexual problems with physical causes, but psychological factors may lie behind them.
-Certain problems can be treated with sexual therapies provided by specialist doctors.
+Many people associate their sexual problems with physical causes, but psychological factors often lie behind them.
+At this point, certain issues can be treated through sexual therapy guided by specialists.

-Especially in the treatment of common causes such as vaginismus or premature ejaculation, progress can be made with sexual therapy.
-Additionally;
+Especially in common conditions such as vaginismus or premature ejaculation, progress can be achieved through sexual therapy.
+In addition, the following problems can also be addressed:

 - Erectile dysfunction